 I should also mention that I have hyper mobile joints and have had issues with my rotator cuffs in the past.
 At the time of my injury, it had been countless months since I had done anything related to a shoulder exercise, which resulted in my shoulders being extremely weak, and the labral tear.

 Returning home I feverishly started googling shoulder pains and shoulder injuries, desperate to find an answer to my injury.
+I should have consulted my local orthopedic surgeon much sooner rather than entrusting the internet to provide me with medical advice.
 My right shoulder had a pain deep inside of the joint, one that I couldn’t physically touch or locate.
 In the past, I could always rub my shoulder or massage where it hurt.
 It also felt unstable, to the point where I didn’t want to carry a bag of groceries with that arm because I feared my shoulder would come out of socket.
 Page after page came up about “slap tears” and labral tears, leading me to eventually go see Dr. Steve Isono and get the dreaded contrast dye MRI.

 Since my injury was not a full dislocation, I opted for the conservative route for my initial approach.
 I became religious about physical therapy and rehab for the next six months.
 Not a climbing day went by that I didn’t do shoulder strengthening exercises.
 With this approach I was able to get back to about 85% performance on most climbs.
 The steep, powerful climbs were still difficult for me, along with most training in the gym.
 Luckily, Yosemite is home to some of the best vertical technical climbing in the world, so I was able to progress on specific routes even with a torn labrum.
 Unfortunately, with the weight of an injured shoulder on my mind, I was held back from really pushing myself.
 About six months after my initial injury I hurt the pulley in my left index finger, leaving me on the couch.
 Faced with six months healing time for the pulley, I opted to get my shoulder fixed, not realizing how long it would actually take me to recover.